 - Before nursing or pumping, apply a warm, wet compress to the affected area for 15-20 minutes.

-- A wet cloth will do or try heating some water then pouring into a disposable diaper.
+- A wet cloth will do or try heating some water then pour into a disposable diaper.
 This method helps the compress stay warmer longer than using just a regular cloth.

 - You can also take a hot shower and let the water run over your breasts.

 - Or fill a sink with warm water and submerge your breast in the water.
 Epsom salt can be added for better results.
-Throw in one cup for each 2 quarts of water.
+Throw in one cup for every 2 quarts of water.